-The 7 Steps of Product Testing to Create a Winning Product
+7 Essential Steps to Master Product Testing and Create a Winning Product

-The 7 Steps of Product Testing to Create a Winning Product
+7 Essential Steps to Master Product Testing and Create a Winning Product

 Product testing (Aka: consumer testing or comparative testing) is the process of measuring the properties and likely performance of products with a target audience.
 Using product testing, businesses collect qualitative and quantitative information about consumers' potential usage/consumption behavior, preferences, and reactions to a product.